 He is a Fellow of the American College of Bankruptcy, the American Bar Foundation and the Arkansas Bar Foundation.
 Coleman is a member of the American Bar Association (Business Law Section), Arkansas Bar Association, Pulaski County Bar Association (President, 2004-2005), Debtor-Creditor Bar Association of Central Arkansas (President, 2004), American Bankruptcy Institute and the Judge William R. Overton Inn of the American Inns of Court.
 He served on the Advisory Committee for the United State Bankruptcy Court, Eastern District of Arkansas from 2003 to 2007.

-He has been named to Best Lawyers in America from 1995 to 2018; Chambers USA America’s Leading Lawyers for Business in 2009-2018; and Mid-South Super Lawyers for business litigation and bankruptcy and creditor/debtor rights from 2006 to 2017.
+He has been named to The Best Lawyers in America© since 1995 in the categories of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law, Bet-the-Company Litigation and Litigation – Bankruptcy; Chambers USA America’s Leading Lawyers for Business in 2009-2020; and Mid-South Super Lawyers for business litigation and bankruptcy and creditor/debtor rights from 2006 to 2020.
 Coleman regularly serves as a seminar speaker on various aspects of bankruptcy practice within the state and regionally.
 He co-authored Coleman and Henry, “Bankruptcy 101 – Starting Over,” The Arkansas Lawyer, Vol. 40, No. 4, Fall 2005.